 In the above example, the reviews are clearly visible and positive so there’s a good chance that potential clients would want to learn more.

 Do Reviews Affect My Search Engine Ranking?

-- Number of Reviews – More is better
+- Number of Reviews – More is obviously better.

-- 3rd Party Reviews – Reviews on other 3rd party sites may also influence rankings, and they can also be displayed on your Google My Business profile.
+- 3rd Party Reviews – Reviews on other 3rd party sites may also influence rankings (they can also be displayed on your Google My Business profile).

 - Frequency of Reviews – Getting reviews consistently over a period of time is a positive signal.